Swirrl/owlqb/docs/sub-prop.md

    }
 ```

+Trying to hack around by loading the same data twice, once into the
+TBox and again into a different graph doesn't work, as stardog appears
+to strip owl predicates and classes by their URI, rather than checking
+if they're in the TBox or not.

 Instead you need to write something more baroque like:

 ```sparql
 prefix : <http://example.org/v/>